MoeskerDev/ms-project3-glossary/README.md

 ----
 ## Design choices
 ### Fonts
-- Materialize uses Roboto font and I took it over.
+- Materialize uses Roboto 2.0 font and I .
 ### Icons
 - All icons have the purpose to add or explicitly visually show the purpose of the related elements.
 ### Colours